-However, employers at commercial property companies often prefer their entry-level positions to be filled by graduates with:
+Employers at commercial property companies usually prefer to hire graduates with:

-- a degree or diploma in property management, finance or marketing
+- a degree in property management, finance or marketing

-- experience in professional areas such as law, construction, or accounting and finance.
+- experience in areas such as law, construction, accounting or finance.

-A tertiary entrance qualification is required to enter tertiary training.
-Useful subjects include English, maths, computer studies, economics and physics.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include accounting, business studies, economics and maths.